Woolly-at-EBI/eDNAAqua-Plan/README.md

 ![image](images/eDNAqua-Plan_Logo_1.0.png)

 eDNAqua-Plan code and data used for some of the deliverables of the overall eDNAAquaPlan.
 N.B.
-This cose is very rough and ready!
-It is generated tables and plots for the report.
+This code is  rough and ready!
+It is generating tables and plots for the report.

 This currently focuses on the needs of T2.2 in WP2.
 D2.2: Report containing an inventory of the ongoing and completed eDNA initiatives and repositories, identifying their geographical, ecological and taxonomic coverages.